kschuler/guide/guidelines/documentation.md

 #### Writing & publishing board

+The writing & publishing board is a high level overview of all of the projects we are currently writing up.
+Writing projects (usually conference abstracts, grants, or papers) are organized into one of five columns depending on their current status: Upcoming abstracts..., Drafting, Waiting for collaborators, Submitted & under review, and In press & published.

 ![](/assets/asana-writing-board.png)

+The "Upcoming abstracts..." section provides a way for me to view the conferences and grants that I may want to submit to.
+The "Drafting" section is reserved for papers that I am currently drafting (or will be drafting once data collection is complete).
+Writing projects move to "Waiting for collaborators" when I have done my part and am now waiting for collaborator comments.
+They move to "Submitted & under review" when I have submitted them or they are in review.

+Finally, when they are in press they move to "In press & published".
+Writing projects are not checked complete until they are published (or printed for posters, or I have received an acceptance or rejection for grants).

 #### An example index page for collections of experiments

+Each collection of experiments has an index page that contains cross-listed experiments and writing projects.
+At the top of each index are the "Publications & Presentations" associated with that collection.
+This is followed by sub-collections of cross-listed experiments.

 ![](/assets/asana-collection-index.png)

+For example, my "Empirical Yang" collection contains all of the experiments we have run on our Tolerance Principle work (formation of productive rules).
+All of the publications and presentations are listed as tasks at the top (these also appear as cards in the "Writing & Publishing" board).
+Each sub-collection of experiments has a heading (e.g. "Empirical Yang Adult 36-Noun") and each experiment that belongs to that sub-collection is listed below this heading.

 ## File organization system